 The first step for acing CAT involves analyzing your strengths and weaknesses.
 CAT preparation

 is not about being perfect with each and every topic.
-In fact, it revolves around your ability to maximize your potential, and ensure that you are fully aware of your strengths areas, and maximize your potential in these.
-There are three major that are present in the CAT exam:
+In fact, it revolves around your ability to maximize your potential, and ensure that you are fully aware of your strong areas, and maximize your potential in these.
+There are three major sections that are present in the CAT exam: